markondej/fm_transmitter/README.md

 ## How to use it

-To compile this project use commands below:
+First compile this project, use commands below:
 ```
 sudo apt-get install make gcc g++
 make
 ```
-You can use it directly by typing:
+Now, you can use it directly by typing:
 ```
 sudo ./fm_transmitter [-f frequency] [-r] filename
 ```